 The analysis leads to the conclusion that respondents rarely use CSU support for developing their ability to deal with leadership challenges.
 The reason for this can be that they are not aware of such support, or that other factors affect their ability to access CSU support.
 Content analysis indicates that respondents rely on their own skills and capabilities in dealing with challenging they are experiencing.
 This may be the reason why they are not overcoming the challenges they are experiencing.
-This may be the reason why they and demotivation of employees.
+This may ultimately lead to disappointment, and demotivation of employees.